As much as we look forward to holiday parties and dinners, many of us suspect we’ll overindulge and gain weight.

 4. Go Frozen in Winter

 Fresh is usually the best when fruits and vegetables are in season.
-But when prices are high in winter, head to the frozen food aisle.
+But when prices are higher in winter, head to the frozen food aisle.

-“Frozen fruits and vegetables are usually less expensive and can be more nutritious because they are picked at their peak ripeness and frozen immediately” says American Dietetic Association spokeswoman Sarah Krieger, RD.
+“Frozen fruits and vegetables are usually less expensive and can be more nutritious because they are picked at their peak ripeness and frozen immediately” says Sarah Krieger, RD.
 Buy frozen produce in bags, use only what you need, and save more by not wasting spoiled produce.

 Canned foods can also be a healthy option.
 Read the nutrition labels to find fruits and vegetables with less added sodium and sugar, Krieger says.
 Reduce the sodium and sugar solutions even more by rinsing the vegetable or fruit under cold water before you cook.